mikrostew/automatic-owl/src/github-copilot.md

 <span class="token punctuation">}</span></span>
 <button class="replay hidden">&#8635; Replay</button></code></pre>

-But this code is just _wrong_.
+This code is just _wrong_.
 The [text-processing API uses POST](http://text-processing.com/docs/sentiment.html), not GET, so this doesn't work.

 At this point, if Copilot is suggesting anything longer than a line, I don't bother trying to grok it.
-It's too much of a disruption.
+It's too much of a disruption[^newer-dev].

+[^newer-dev]: I can _almost_ see a case for generating whole functions and such for someone who is newer to software development (I've been doing this for some years now).
+They could write a comment to prompt Copilot about what they want to do, and it could generate code to do that.
+But the problem is that Copilot doesn't guarantee the generated code will work or even make sense (as I quote in the "Context" section above), so it might actually leave them more confused than when they started.
+That could be good debugging experience, but I would recommend that they look on Stack Overflow instead.
+When _that_ code doesn't work, they can yell at a person instead of a computer.
+Much more cathartic.

-### The Bad: Legal Concerns
+### Legal Concerns

 Apparently, Copilot will emit whole chunks of [OSS code that is licensed under GPL, LGPL, etc](https://www.reversinglabs.com/blog/devs-dont-rely-on-github-copilot-legal-risk-is-real).
 I am not a lawyer, and I don't pretend to know how things like [attribution and derivative works](https://twitter.com/eevee/status/1410037309848752128) apply to this.
 If Copilot is synthesizing code based on multiple different projects, is attribution necessary?
-And if so, how would that even work?
+If so, how would that even work?

-I found that it will suggest the contents of the GPLv3 if I start typing that, leading me to believe that it is definitely trained on GPL code (which specifically covers derivative works):
+I found that it will suggest the contents of the GPLv3 if I start typing that, leading me to believe that it is trained on GPL code (which specifically covers derivative works):

 <pre class="language-text"><code class="language-text"><span class="js-type hidden">GNU GENERAL PUBLIC LICENCSE</span>
 <span class="js-type hidden"></span><span class="js-type copilot-suggest copilot-accept hidden">Version 3, 29 June 2007</span>